 To find the derivative using the F3 menu, follow these steps:

-• Press the ON button to turn on the calculator.
+ONbutton to turn on the calculator. - Press the

-• Enter the function that you want to differentiate.
-For our example, we would enter sin(X)+cos(X).
+HOMEbutton to go to the home screen. - Enter the function that you want to differentiate.
+For our example, we would enter

-• Enter the variable of differentiation.
-For our example, we would enter X.
+1:Derivativeoption and pressENTERto select it. - Enter the variable of differentiation.
+For our example, we would enter

 The calculator will display the derivative as cos(X)-sin(X).
 This means that the expression of the derivative of the function g(x) is cos(x) – sin(x)cos(x)−sin(x).